ttakao/gopro-fc/README.md

 ### Python program
 you can try final code [gopro-fc.py](https://github.com/ttakao/gopro-fc/blob/main/gopro-fc.py)

+Needless to say, Python program runs on Raspberry Pi.

 THis program generate another thread for sending KeepAlive signal to GoPro.
 If you don't send GoPro signal, GoPro might be go down sleep.
+Sending frequency should be changed by your environment.
-If you start this program, first of all mode is changed into Camera and wait for Flight Controller signal.
+When starting this program, GoPro mode is changed into Camera and wait for Flight Controller signal.
 You can try Transmitter switch (6) or 'Shutter Trigger' in connected Mission Planner.
 GoPro camera shutter is triggered.